Nielene/class01282019-router1_router2/react_router_1.md

 YouTubeReed Gaines
 React Router 1 Assignment Review

+APP --->  NAVBAR
+    --->  RANDOMDOG
+                  (state: image url)
+              |
+              V
+            IMAGE

+[
+  {}, {}
+]

+an array of objects is an extremely powerful pattern; want to store info abotu the students, unique to each;
+each array: a person;
+each key:value pair is one attribute;
+the array lets me see all of you at once;

 # Ultimate Dog Image Fetcher

 We've already used the [Dog API](https://dog.ceo/dog-api/) to get the image of a single, completely random dog.
 However, today we're doing something a little different.
 Today, we are creating a full-fledged app to fulfill all of your dog-image-searching desires.